lazebird/xpkt/README.md

    - The protocol support is not strong enough and the flexibility/expansibility is not enough
    - Performance is average, roughly around 1kpps
    - Software updates are slow and small problems are difficult to solve.
 - Initially, it appears that the existing software is developed based on low-level languages such as c/c++ (packEth C is about 10kloc), and expansion and maintenance are relatively difficult.
 Therefore, we consider implementing a new outsourcing tool based on new technologies to provide another option for data communication students.
-I am very grateful to the senior software for providing you with the traversal and inspiration for this software.
+I am very grateful to the senior software for providing you with the convinience and inspiration for this software.

 # Basic introduction to xpkt
 - xpkt is a professional free outsourcing tool software.
 It has the following characteristics: